isotaka134/dns_record/README.md

 # DNS Record

 ## Overview
-The **DNS Record Scanner** is a Metasploit auxiliary module designed to gather DNS records for a specified domain.
+The **DNS Record ** is a Metasploit auxiliary module designed to gather DNS records for a specified domain.
 This tool allows ethical hackers and penetration testers to retrieve detailed information about a domain's DNS configuration, which can aid in reconnaissance and security assessments.

 ## Features
 - **A Records**: Retrieve all IP addresses associated with the domain.